PalisadoesFoundation/talawa-admin/docs/docs/auto-docs/components/NotificationIcon/NotificationIcon/functions/default.md

 NotificationIcon component.

-`@remarks`
+## Returns

+`Element`

+JSX.Element's

+## Remarks

 A small, friendly notification bell used in the app header.
 It shows the unread count and a compact dropdown of the most recent notifications so users can quickly preview or navigate to them.

-`@returns` JSX.Element

-## Returns

-`Element`